Horsehair in Mattresses: What It Is, Benefits, and Long-Term Durability

 A conscious material choice

-Beyond performance, horsehair reflects a philosophy of responsible craftsmanship: it is natural, durable, and, when sourced with care, aligned with a supply chain that pays attention to animal welfare.
-For those looking to invest in long-term comfort with fewer compromises, it remains one of the most meaningful materials in high-end mattress construction.
+Beyond performance, horsehair reflects a philosophy of responsible craftsmanship.
+It is natural and durable and, when sourced with care, it fits into a supply chain that considers animal welfare.
+For those investing in long-term comfort with fewer compromises, it remains one of the most meaningful materials in high-end mattress construction.

 FAQ